DavidJ-Saving-Time/sqlite-books/README.md

 ## Preferences

 Visit `login.php` to sign in.
-User accounts and their preferences are stored in `users.json`.
+User accounts and their preferences are stored in `users.json`, including the database path for each user.
 After logging in you can open `preferences.php` to set the path to your Calibre `metadata.db` file.
 Preferences are saved per user without using PHP sessions.
-You can still choose to save the path globally for all users which updates the `preferences.json` file.

 ## Adding Your Own Books